What does it mean if someone says I have hard water?

 We often use the term “hard water” and we are referring to dissolved minerals which come out of solution.
 Some dissolved minerals stay in solution such as sugar or salt but other like calcium and magnesium return to a un dissolved or “rock-like” state.

 How do minerals get dissolved in water to begin with?

-If we only collected and used water from rain catchment systems we would not need to treat for dissolved minerals.
+If we only collected and used water from rain catchment systems we would not need to treat for dissolved minerals like iron in your well water.
 Air pollutants and airborne bacteria would be a concern but not dissolved minerals.
 When rain reaches the earth’s surface it begins a journey to either a run off source or it penetrates the ground.
 Run off includes lakes, rivers, ponds, etc. But the water which enters into the ground will be pulled downwards and collected into aquifers.
 Water, being a universal solvent, contains both positive and negative ions which makes it attractive to other positive and negative ions.
 On its journey, it is attracting and dissolving minerals and creating a molecular bond.